Second hand goods dealer licence

 - motor vehicle traders

-- persons engaged in dealing with waste paper, cardboard or plastics
+- people who deal with waste paper, cardboard or plastics

 - holders of a licence under section 22 of the Consumer Credit Act 1974 (i.e. those involved in credit or hire businesses)